-- Sales Tax - The 2nd largest revenue source in the General Fund is sales tax receipts.
-In FY20, sales tax is budgeted at \$2,335,371 or 33.3% of anticipated General Fund revenue, a very close 2nd to property tax revenues, which was 33.7% of anticipated General Fund revenue.
+- Sales Tax - The largest revenue source in the General Fund in FY21 is sales tax receipts.
+Sales tax is budgeted at \$2,452,140 or 30.6% of anticipated General Fund revenue, comparative to property tax, which is budgeted at 30.2% of anticipated General Fund revenue.
+In FY20, property tax was the largest source of General Fund revenue, and these two General Fund revenue sources have a history of running a tight race to be named the largest revenue source for the City of Kaufman's General Fund.

 Sales tax revenue is wholly dependent on the local economic conditions and can fluctuate.
 Therefore, with taxable sales in the City being influenced by the local, state, and national economies, sales tax revenue is often difficult to accurately project.
+Sales Tax Revenue projections across the nation were further complicated in FY20 by the COVID-19 Pandemic.
+However, the City has consistently maintained a history of taking a very conservative approach to sales tax budget projections, and this year (FY21 budget), as in previous years, we believe that we have yet again taken a conservative approach, budgeting a 5% growth in receipts over FY20.

-For this reason, this year (FY20 budget), as in previous years, we believe that we have taken a conservative approach to sales tax budget projections - with a 3% increase.
-The rate of increase in Sales Tax for FY19 is projected to be about 3% more than what was originally budgeted, resulting in a 6% increase over FY18, and the FY20 budget projects a 3% growth in receipts over the estimated collections for FY19.
+Despite the initial fears of the impact of the COVID-19 Pandemic on FY20 sales tax revenue, the rate of increase in Sales Tax for FY20 is projected to be about 7% more than what was originally budgeted, resulting in a 10% increase over FY19.
 Wal-Mart, along with the continued construction and opening of several new retail outlets along the Kingsfort business corridor, continues to positively impact sales tax revenue.
-The positive impact is expected to continue in FY20 and beyond as new businesses are continuously being added and are opening along Highway 175, State Highway 34 Bypass, and the Kingsfort business corridor.
+The positive impact is expected to continue in FY21 and beyond, as new businesses are continuously being added and are opening along Highway 175, State Highway 34 Bypass, and the Kingsfort business corridor.
 The potential for major commercial development along these corridors could help diversify the city's revenue sources in future years.
-However, in order to remain fiscally responsible in FY20, the city does not assume any major developments, other than the new Marlow's Convenience Store, Burger King, Schlotzsky's, and a new retail strip center, and modest commercial growth in the Kingsfort business corridor.
+However, in order to remain fiscally responsible in FY21, the city does not assume any major developments, other than the new Marlow's Convenience Store, Burger King, Schlotzsky's, a new retail strip center, and modest commercial growth in the Kingsfort business corridor.